List of Terminator video games

-This list of Terminator video games includes video games based on the Terminator film series.
+Starting in 1991, video games based on the Terminator film series have been released throughout multiple console generations.
 The films generally focus on humans attempting to prevent the rise of Skynet, an artificial intelligence.
 In the future, Skynet will wipe out most of humanity with help from its army of Terminator machines.

 The first Terminator game was released for DOS in July 1991, and is based on the original film, The Terminator (1984).
 Other games based on the first film and its sequel, Terminator 2: Judgment Day (1991), were released over the next two years.
 Subsequent films also received game adaptations, and several non-film based games have also been released.

 The Terminator (1984 film) games

 Several video games titled The Terminator were released, each of them based on the 1984 film of the same name.
 By 1988, Danish company Robtek had acquired the license to create games based on the film, but it subsequently went into receivership before any game could be released.

 By mid-1989, development was underway by Sunsoft on a Terminator game, which would be released for the Nintendo Entertainment System (NES).
 However, Sunsoft lost the license and eventually published the game as Journey to Silius in 1990.
 Sunsoft reportedly lost the Terminator license because the game did not follow the plot of the film, instead focusing solely on Kyle Reese as he battles Skynet's machines in the future.
 Gameplay footage had been shown at the Winter Consumer Electronics Show in 1989, and the footage would resurface 30 years later.